WenHawx/Data-Analysis/README.md

-# SQL
-SQL Portfolio
+Data Analysis Portfolio

-Hello, This is my SQL portfolio.
+Hello, This is my Data Analysis portfolio.

-I am currently learning SQL.
-This repository will contain various examples of SQL I've written during my journey to expand my skillset.
+This repository will contain various projects that pretain to data analysis.